 Gardener is $25-$30 for a full day

 As you can see, retiring in Panama offers so much.
-Panama is an retirees dream!
-You’ll enjoy a lower cost of living, beautiful weather, a fresh cup of coffee, tons of activities and a slower pace of living in Panama!
+Panama is a retiree’s dream!
+You’ll enjoy a lower cost of living, beautiful weather, a fresh cup of coffee, tons of activities, and a slower pace of living in Panama!
 Isn’t that what you always dreamed retirement could be?

 Come see how you can LIVE BETTER for LESS in Panama!

-Join us for an all-inclusive 6-day Panama Relocation Tour or check out the Online Panama Relocation Guide to learn everything you need to know to retire in Panama the easy way!
+Join us for an all-inclusive 7-night, 6-day Panama Relocation Tour, or check out the Online Panama Relocation Guide to learn everything you need to know to retire in Panama the easy way!